2023 Best Value Allied Health Services Undergraduate Certificate Schools in Washington

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

 Our analysis found Spokane Community College to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Washington.
-Located in the city of Spokane, Spokane Community College is a public school with a moderately-sized student population.
+Located in the midsize city of Spokane, Spokane Community College is a public college with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at Spokane Community College are $3,928 a year.
+Spokane Community College undergraduate students pay an average of $3,928 in in-state tuition and fees each year.
 Medical Assisting majors at Spokane Community College take out an average of $16,615 in student loans while working on their Undergraduate Certificate.

-The average tuition and fees for an in-state undergraduate at WVC are $4,968 a year.
+WVC undergraduate students pay an average of $4,968 in in-state tuition and fees each year.
 After completing their Undergraduate Certificate, medical assisting graduates from WVC carry an average student debtload of $13,491.

 North Seattle undergraduate students pay an average of $5,058 in in-state tuition and fees each year.